Sikhism in the United Kingdom: History

+Sikh gurus and their associates

+In 1708 during the final days of Guru Gobind Singh in Nanded, the Mughal emperor Bahadur Shah is said to have dispatched an English surgeon by the name of Dr Cole to dress the ailing guru's wounds.
+The Guru paid the English surgeon 10 gold coins per day for his services.
+The English surgeon attending the Guru is mentioned in an account of the passing of Guru Gobind Singh attributed to Koer Singh.

+During the execution of Banda Singh Bahadur at Delhi in 1716, two Englishmen, named John Surman and Edward Stephenson of the East India Company, were witnesses.
+An account of the execution of Banda was written by the two men to Robert Hedges, dated to 10 March 1716.

 Sikh Empire

-Duleep Singh, the last Maharaja of the Sikh Empire and the first Sikh in England, on the Lower Terrace of Osborne House on August 28, 1854.
+Duleep Singh, the last Maharaja of the Sikh Empire and the first Sikh in England, on the Lower Terrace of Osborne House on 28 August 1854.

 Sikhs and Britain have a long and storied history.
-Decades before the last Sikh King, Duleep Singh, stepped onto British soil in the middle of the 19th century, there had been Anglo-Sikh contact as far back as the 1800s in the Punjab with his father Maharaja Ranjit Singh.
+Decades before the last Sikh King, Duleep Singh, visited Britain in the middle of the 19th century, there had been Anglo-Sikh contact as far back as the 1800s in the Punjab with his father Maharaja Ranjit Singh.
 Since then, even though this relationship has changed in nature many times, both communities have left a strong permanent influence on each other.
 For instance, in such varied parts of British society as food, language, political systems, soldiering and of course cricket, the British-Sikh relationship has given rise to many new facets of modern British and Indian society.

 Migration of Sikhs to Britain

-The first permanent Sikh in Britain was Maharaja Duleep Singh (1838-1893), the last Sikh Emperor of the Imperial Sukerchakia Dynasty, from 1844 to 1849.
+The first Sikh to settle permanently in Britain was Maharaja Duleep Singh (1838–1893), the last Sikh Emperor of the Imperial Sukerchakia Dynasty, from 1844 to 1849.
 He arrived in England in the year 1854, having been exiled from his kingdom by the East India Company.
-His mother, Empress Jind Kaur (1817-1863), arrived in 1860 at Kensington in Victorian London and settled permanently, after being at war with Britain for an extended period of time until the fall of the Sikh Dynasty in 1849.
+His mother, Empress Jind Kaur (1817–1863), arrived in 1860 at Kensington in Victorian London and settled permanently, after being at war with Britain for an extended period of time until the fall of the Sikh Dynasty in 1849.
 She was given permission by Parliament to settle on English soil.

-The First Sikh Settlers started migrating from the Punjab in 1911, when the first Sikh Gurdwara was opened in London.
+The first Sikh settlers started migrating from the Punjab in 1911, when the first Sikh Gurdwara was opened in London.
 During the start of the First and Second World Wars respectively, there was already an established Sikh presence in many parts of England.
 Britain's first south Asian immigrants after the war were Pakistani Muslims and Punjabi Sikhs from the Jullundur Doab.
 They tended to settle in midland towns such as Birmingham and Leeds, as well as in the London borough of Southall.